AGE-WELL Graduate Student and Postdoctoral Awards in Technology and Aging (2023)

 - Be engaged in academic study/research aligned with the mission and vision of AGE-WELL.

-- Applicants for doctoral awards are restricted to those entering the first or second year of their program.
+- Applicants for doctoral awards are restricted to those entering the first, second, or third year of their program.
+Doctoral candidates in year 4+ may be eligible for co-funded awards.
+Please see individual co-funded award details here.

 Applicants who will receive AGE-WELL project funds concurrently with this award period are ineligible to apply to this competition.
-For example, a trainee who will be funded through AGE-WELL Core Research Projects, Platform Projects, Cross-Cutting themes, or the Strategic Investment, Collaborative Impact or Catalyst programs would be ineligible.
+For example, a trainee who will be funded through AGE-WELL Core Research Projects, Platform Projects, Cross-Cutting themes, or the Strategic Investment, AIR or Catalyst programs would be ineligible.

-Funded trainees will be automatically enrolled in our EPIC training program (Early Professionals, Inspired Careers) and are expected to participate actively in AGE-WELL seminar series and professional development activities (e.g. workshops in commercialization or entrepreneurship) to earn the Innovators of Tomorrow certificate.
+Funded trainees will be automatically enrolled in our EPIC training program (Early Professionals, Inspired Careers) and are expected to participate actively in AGE-WELL seminar series and professional development activities (e.g. workshops in commercialization or entrepreneurship).
+Trainees will be required to earn the Innovators of Tomorrow certificate by completing 4 online courses (estimated 25-30 hours total) by 31 August 2024.

 As per NCE rules, funds must flow from AGE-WELL to the trainee’s primary supervisor at their institution.
 Academic institutions receiving AGE-WELL funds in trust are expected to: